syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Trackball.md

 ---
 layout: post
 title: Trackball in WinUI Chart control | Syncfusion
-description: Learn here all about Trackball feature of Syncfusion WinUI Chart control with vertical line support.
+description: Learn here all about Trackball feature of Syncfusion WinUI Chart control with vertical line support and more.
 platform: WinUI
 control: SfChart
 documentation: ug